Graduation

 • The fee for students who apply after the published deadline is $80.00.

-Applications for graduation must be received prior to the graduation ceremony to have a degree awarded within that term.
-The application fee does not roll forward to future terms; re-application and payment of the fee will be required again for students who do not meet degree requirements in the term of graduation application.
+Applications for graduation must be received before the graduation ceremony to be awarded a degree within that term.
+The application fee does not roll forward to future terms.
+Students who do not meet degree requirements in the term of graduation application will need to re-apply and pay the graduation application fee again.

 Transferring Courses in Term of Graduation

-Completing final degree required courses at a transfer institution in the term of expected graduation is highly discouraged.
-The SH final grade deadline may not align with other institutions.
-Regardless, the SH final grade deadline must be adhered to, to have a degree awarded.
+Completing final degree-required courses at a transfer institution in the term of expected graduation is highly discouraged.
+The SHSU final grade deadline may not align with other institutions.
+Regardless, the SHSU final grade deadline must be adhered to in order to award a degree.
 No exceptions will be made.

 The Registrar's Office requires: